mhdr/sc-widgets/ScArc.md

 - **get/setAngleSweep**  -> float value, default <code>360</code><br />
 The sweep angle is the delta value between the start angle and the end angle.
 - **get/setAngleDraw**  -> float value, default <code>360</code><br />
-This angle is the really angle used to draw but when equal the sweep angle they stay sync.
+This angle is the really angle used to draw but when equal the sweep angle they stay sync.<br />
 This property is useful to build a class that inherit this or play with the canvas space.
 - **get/setStrokeSize**  -> float value, default <code>3dp</code><br />
 The value must be passed in pixel.